EtO & What You Need to Know

 • Best practices for community outreach and engaging with stakeholders

 EtO is a flammable, colorless, and reactive gas that is listed as a hazardous air pollutant (HAP) under the Clean Air Act (CAA).
 The target audience for this training course includes state regulators and environmental consultants, as well as community and tribal stakeholders.
-A hypothetical case study illustrating the creation and implementation of an EtO sampling and monitoring plan, along with communication strategies will also be presented in this training course.

 Ethylene oxide is used in the manufacturing process to make products (e.g., antifreeze, plastics, adhesives), to sterilize products (e.g., single-use medical devices, wound care dressings), to fumigate and eradicate pests from some foods (e.g., spices), and can be a by-product of anthropogenic activities.
 Inhalation is the primary route of human exposure to EtO.
 The World Health Organization (WHO), the United States Environmental Protection Agency (EPA), the United States Department of Health and Human Services (HHS), and other health agencies categorize EtO as a human carcinogen.